How being a caregiving spouse affects you? Taking care of a chronically ill partner.

 How being a caregiving spouse affects you?

 My wife suffers from multimorbidity, which means that she has more than one condition.
-To manage endometriosis is really hard on its own, let alone having to deal with fibromyalgia.
+Managing endometriosis is really hard on its own, let alone having to deal with fibromyalgia.

 The pain, fatigue, anxiety, and depression caused by these disorders are extremely difficult to deal with on a daily basis.
 Sure, it is a full-time job for those who suffer, but for every woman suffering from these conditions, there is an army of men who support them.